Skip to main content

 Iyappan Perumal

-As the Head of Product for DCKAP Integrator, an ERP Integration Platform for distributors - Iyappan leads the product vision, strategy, and execution for delivering scalable, secure, and user-friendly integration solutions for small to mid-size distributors.
+As the Head of Product for DCKAP Integrator, the ERP-First Integration Platform - Iyappan leads the product vision, strategy, and execution for delivering scalable, secure, and user-friendly integration solutions for mid-sized distributors.
 With over a decade of experience in building eCommerce stores prior to kick-starting his product journey, he knows the ins & outs of scaling & managing the storefronts.
 Out of curiosity, he started figuring out solutions to streamline the front-end and back-end operations that help distributors run an effective & profitable distribution business.
 And ended up launching Cloras (now DCKAP Integrator) in 2017.
 Today, hundreds of distributors across different verticals use DCKAP Integrator to connect & automate their backend operations.
 He loves documenting his observations and learnings, while staying up-to-date with the goings on of the industry.

 More posts by Iyappan Perumal